 These professionals are trained to provide diagnostic, preventive, and treatment services, but on a supervised rather than independent basis.
 Regulated by the Virginia Board of Social Work.

-Education/training:BA or MSW; supervised experience in a treatment settingWhere found:Local social service agencies, hospitals (both regular and psychiatric), residential treatment centers, group homes, community services boards, private outpatient mental health, and substance abuse clinics
+Education/training: BA or MSW; supervised experience in a treatment setting treatment centers, group homes, community services boards, private outpatient mental health, and substance abuse clinics